Seere * Sheere = The Voice Of Shango…

 Shango creates thunder and lightning by casting “thunder stones” down to earth; wherever lightning strikes, priests search the surrounding area for the thrown stone.
 The Yoruba believe these stones have special powers, and they enshrine the stones in temples to the god.
 He usually goes armed with a club called Oshe, made of the wood of the Ayan tree, which is so hard that a proverb says, “The Ayan tree resists the axe.”
 In consequence of his club being made of this wood, the tree is sacred to him.

 The priests and followers of Shango wear a wallet, emblematic of the plundering propensities of their lord, and the chief priest is called Mogba, “The Receiver.”
-As amongst the Ewe tribes, a house struck by lightning is at once invaded and plundered by the disciples of the god, and a fine imposed on the occupants, who, it is held, must have offended him.
+As among the Ewe tribes, a house struck by lightning is at once invaded and plundered by the disciples of the god, and a fine imposed on the occupants, who, it is held, must have offended him.

 Persons who are killed by lightning may not, properly speaking, be buried; but if the relations of the deceased offer a sufficient payment, the priests usually allow the corpse to be redeemed and buried.
 Individuals rendered insensible by lightning are at once dispatched by the priests, the accident being regarded as proof positive that Shango requires them.
 A common idea is that Shango is subject to frequent outbursts of ungovernable temper, during which he thumps and bangs overhead, and hurls down stones at those who have given him cause for offence.